-13.15 S106 Contributions
+13.16 S106 Contributions

-- 13.16 Paragraph 55 of NPPF states that local planning authorities should consider whether otherwise unacceptable development could be made acceptable through the use of conditions or planning obligations.
-Planning obligations should only be used where it is not possible to address unacceptable impacts through a planning condition. - 13.17 Paragraph 57 of NPPF states that planning obligations must only be sought where they meet all of the following tests: - a) Necessary to make the development acceptable in planning terms; - b) Directly related to the development; and - c) Fairly and reasonably related in scale and kind to the development. - 13.18 Policy S7.1 states that the Council will ensure appropriate infrastructure is delivered so it can support new development and continue to meet existing needs.
-Where appropriate and through a range of means, the Council will seek to improve any deficiencies in the current level of provision. - 13.19 Policy DM7.2 states that the Council is committed to enabling a viable and deliverable sustainable development.
+13.17 Paragraph 54 of NPPF states that local planning authorities should consider whether otherwise unacceptable development could be made acceptable through the use of conditions or planning obligations.
+Planning obligations should only be used where it is not possible to address unacceptable impacts through a planning condition.

+13.18 Paragraph 56 of NPPF states that planning obligations must only be sought where they meet all of the following tests:

+- a) Necessary to make the development acceptable in planning terms; - b) Directly related to the development; and - c) Fairly and reasonably related in scale and kind to the development.

+13.19 Policy S7.1 states that the Council will ensure appropriate infrastructure is delivered so it can support new development and continue to meet existing needs.
+Where appropriate and through a range of means, the Council will seek to improve any deficiencies in the current level of provision.

+13.20 Policy DM7.2 states that the Council is committed to enabling a viable and deliverable sustainable development.
 If the economic viability of a new development is such that it is not reasonably possible to make payments to fund all or part of the infrastructure required to support it, applicants will need to provide robust evidence of the viability of the proposal to demonstrate this.
-When determining the contributions required, consideration will be given to the application's overall conformity with the presumption in favour of sustainable development. - 13.20 Policy DM7.5 states that the Council will seek applicants of major development proposals to contribute towards the creation of local employment opportunities and support growth in skills through an increase in the overall proportion of local residents in education or training.
+When determining the contributions required, consideration will be given to the application's overall conformity with the presumption in favour of sustainable development.

+13.21 Policy DM7.5 states that the Council will seek applicants of major development proposals to contribute towards the creation of local employment opportunities and support growth in skills through an increase in the overall proportion of local residents in education or training.
 Applicants are encouraged to agree measures with the Council to achieve this, which could include:

-- a.
-The development or expansion of education facilities to meet any identified shortfall in capacity arising as a result of the development; and/or, - b.
-Provision of specific training and/or apprenticeships that: - i.
-Are related to the proposed development; or, - ii.
-Support priorities for improving skills in the advanced engineering, manufacturing and the off-shore, marine and renewables sector where relevant to the development. - 13.21 The Council's adopted SPD on Planning Obligations (2018) states that the Council takes a robust stance in relation to ensuring new development appropriately mitigates its impact on the physical, social and economic infrastructure of North Tyneside.
+a.
+The development or expansion of education facilities to meet any identified shortfall in capacity arising as a result of the development; and/or, b.
+Provision of specific training and/or apprenticeships that:

+i.
+Are related to the proposed development; or,

+ii.
+Support priorities for improving skills in the advanced engineering, manufacturing and the off-shore, marine and renewables sector where relevant to the development.

+13.22 The Council's adopted SPD on Planning Obligations (2018) states that the Council takes a robust stance in relation to ensuring new development appropriately mitigates its impact on the physical, social and economic infrastructure of North Tyneside.
 Notwithstanding that, planning obligations should not place unreasonable demands upon developers, particularly in relation to the impact upon the economic viability of development.
-The Council will consider and engage with the applicants to identify appropriate solutions where matters of viability arise and require negotiation. - 13.22 The following contribution has been requested by service areas and agreed with the applicant: - A financial contribution of £15,000 towards employment initiatives within the borough - Travel Plan Bond: £10,000 - Travel Plan Monitoring Fee: £1,250 (£250 per annum) - £29,160 towards habitat creation, management and monitoring - 13.23 The above has been reported to IPB.
+The Council will consider and engage with the applicants to identify appropriate solutions where matters of viability arise and require negotiation.

+13.23 The following contribution has been requested by service areas and agreed with the applicant:

+- A financial contribution of £15,000 towards employment initiatives within the borough

+- Travel Plan Bond: £10,000

+- Travel Plan Monitoring Fee: £1,250 (£250 per annum)

+- £18,900 towards habitat creation, management and monitoring of that habitat for a period of 30 years.

+13.24 The above has been reported to IPB.
 The contributions are considered necessary, directly related to the development and fairly and reasonable related in scale and kind to the development.
-It is therefore considered to comply with the CIL Regulations. - 13.24 A CIL payment will not be required for this development.
+It is therefore considered to comply with the CIL Regulations.

+13.25 A CIL payment will not be required for this development.

-13.25 Local Financial Considerations
+13.26 Local Financial Considerations